Setting up PrusaSlicer

 Export G-code

-lets you save your file to your local disk, USB or SD card (if inserted).- Add a name, save and eject.
+lets you save your file to your local disk, USB or SD card (if inserted).

 On the Configuration Assistant